TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 ## Overview of Indexing
 Indexing is defined at two levels: at the application level as property attributes on application properties classes, and by implementation classes supplied by Orleans to either update the indexes created from these attributes, or to translate LINQ queries into the retrieval of grains keyed by these indexes.

-In this discussion, `TProperties` refers to application-level classes containing properties to be indexed (which are marked with `IndexAttribute` or a subclass). `TIProperties` refers to an underlying interface for such a class. `TGrainState` refers to the state parameter of `Grain<TGrainState`, which an indexed grain usually inherits from. `TIIndexableGrain` refers to an interface that has been marked as indexable (details below).
+In this discussion, generic type arguments are prefaced with 'T'. `TProperties` is the type of an application-level class containing properties to be indexed (which are marked with `IndexAttribute` or a subclass). `TIProperties` is the type of an underlying interface for such a class. `TGrainState` is the type of the state parameter of `Grain<TGrainState>`, which an indexed grain inherits from. `TIIndexableGrain` is the type of an interface that has been marked as indexable (details below).

 The examples in this discussion use the SportsTeamIndexing sample at Samples\2.1\SportsTeamIndexing.
 View the readme.md in that directory for instructions on running the sample.
 The SportsTeamIndexing.Interfaces project defines the grain and properties interfaces (and property classes, because the grain interface definition requires the property class definition), the SportsTeamIndexing.Grains directory defines the Grain (and GrainState) classes, and OrleansClient\ClientProgram.cs creates and queries the indexed grains.

 The SportsTeamIndexing sample is intended to be simple, and implements only a single indexed interface on the SportsTeamGrain.
-More complicated scenarios that implmement multiple indexed interfaces on a single grain are also supported.
+More complicated scenarios that implement multiple indexed interfaces on a single grain are also supported.
 This discussion will also refer to the Indexing Unit Tests for MultipleInterface, which implement three indexed interfaces on TestEmployeeGrain; those interfaces use TProperties classes that implement IPersonProperties, IJobProperties, and IEmployeeProperties.
 These classes are defined in test\Orleans.Indexing.Tests\Grains\MultiInterface.

-Transactional indexes are not yet defined; some references are here as best-guess placeholders.
+Transactional indexes are not yet defined; some references are here as currently best-guess placeholders.
 ## Application Level
 This section describes the indexing interface that is presented to the application developer.
 ### Application Properties Classes